-The Service Packages tab on the Filters screen lets you down-select and display the flows based on a single service package.
+The Service Packages tab on the Filters screen lets you down-select and display the flows based on a

 As noted before selecting multiple filters may result in no flows being shown in either the Interfaces tab or the outputs.
 Check the Filters to see if something should be unchecked.